clseibold/ZeroNet-Dev-Center/tutorials/TheBasics.md

 Zites are made up of basic web code, including html, css, and js.
 However, json files are used for storing data and for telling ZeroNet what databases you have and how they are structured.

 Since ZeroNet makes no use of a server - everything is downloaded to your computer and ran locally - there is no way to do server side scripting.
 However, this is remedied by using the ZeroNet API called ZeroFrame.
-This API lets you ...[^1]
+This API lets you query server/site/uesr info, load or modify files using a WebSocket connection to your ZeroNet client, and query and modify databases. [^1]

 ## Creating A Zite

 There are currently two ways of creating a zite.
 You can clone an existing zite, or you can create your own zite from scratch.
-If you decide to clone a zite, there are many of them you can choose from, including ZeroBlog, [TODO] However, if you wan't to create your own zite from scratch, that is what the next few tutorials are going to cover.
+If you decide to clone a zite, there are many of them you can choose from, including ZeroBlog, [TODO] However, if you wan't to create your own zite from scratch, that is what the next few tutorials are going to cover. [^2]

 In order to clone a zite, find a zite you want to clone, visit the zite so that it is downloaded to your computer.
 Next, go back to ZeroHello and find the zite in the sidebar.
 Click the menu icon, and press 'Clone'.